KarenWaskewitz/Analyzing-Interview-Transcripts/README.md

 |Structure | story-like: beginning, middle, end "Somebody throws away food, then the bacteria eat it, the gases get out and want to go up.
 They make a hole in the atmosphere and more light gets to the pole and then the polar bears die." | mechanistic: set-up, interaction between entities, final state "People throw away food.
 It ends up on landfills.
 Bacteria break down the food waste and release methane.
 Methane is a greehhouse gas and leads to increasing temperatures which is why the glaciers melt and the polar bears loose their habitat."|
 | Metaphors | Based on embodied experiences "It's like when we drink cola, we don't need the gas.
 So the bacteria doesn't need the gas and it gets out."| Structural metaphors "The light is reflected back by the greenhouse gases like a mirror."|

+*Procedure*
+I tried two different codes.
+One is scanning the transcripts for words that were pre-defined as narrative or scientific.
+The results were not very good, because when a student uses the word in plural or in slightly different expression, the code cannot identify the word and misses matches for each mode.
+That's why I tried to come up with a different code that integrates a large langual model (here chat gpt).

  *Data Source*
  1. The transcript contains dialogues between a pair of students and the interviews of the group with the researcher.